nicolasgasco/42_cursus/README.md

 This is a collection of the projects I completed while doing the 'common core' of 42Urduliz in Bilbao.

 Here is the list of projects sorted by date (descending):
+1. **net_practice** (system administration, April 2022): solve networking problems to make a network run and learn how networking works.

 1. **minishell** (C programming, February 2022): recreate a small Bash-inspired shell for UNIX.
 Group project done [in a separate repository](https://github.com/nicolasgasco/42_minishell) with [@adelcor](https://github.com/adelcor).

 2. **philosophers** (C programming, December 2021): 42's take on the classic [Dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem) using threads and mutexes.